scrtlabs/secret.js/README.md

 // The benefit of this is that `secretjs.query.getTx()` will be able to decrypt
 // the response across sessions.
 ```

+Notes:

+1. No mobile support yet.
+2. Keplr supports Ledger.
+3. By using `encryptionUtils` you let Keplr handle user encryption keys for you, which allows you to easily decrypt transactions across sessions.

 ### `getOfflineSignerOnlyAmino()`